rubiojr/go-pirateaudio/README.md

 The driver package for the 240x240px [Pirate Audio display](https://shop.pimoroni.com/products/pirate-audio-headphone-amp).

-Heavily based on the [TinyGo](https://github.com/tinygo-org/drivers/tree/e376785596dc8269f3e8aa42a9bf75fb1457febc/st7789) driver, modified to work with mainline Go, using [periph.io](https://periph.io) to interface with SPI/GPIO on a Raspberry PI.
+Heavily based on the [TinyGo](https://github.com/tinygo-org/drivers/tree/e376785596dc8269f3e8aa42a9bf75fb1457febc/st7789) driver, modified to work with mainline Go, using [periph.io](https://periph.io) to interface with the Raspberry PI (SPI/GPIO).

 Also used the [Python driver](https://github.com/pimoroni/st7789-python) by [Philip Howard](https://github.com/Gadgetoid) as a reference.